ROBO-ZACH/ZacharyTStone/README.md

 <h3>
 <blockquote>
-  "The essence of true friendship is to make allowance for another's little lapses."
+  "It is the supreme art of the teacher to awaken joy in creative expression and knowledge."
-<br>— Ovid
+<br>— Albert Einstein
 </blockquote>
 </h3>